Qoo10 cash crisis spreads to Interpark Commerce

 “We apologize to our customers for the inconvenience,” the marketplace said in its notice, adding that the company's workforce will “try its hardest so that services can return to normal.”

-Interpark Commerce also shut down Interpark Shopping+, a global shopping platform operated with Qoo10, the same day.
+Interpark Commerce also started shutting down Interpark Shopping+, a global shopping platform operated with Qoo10, the same day.
 This comes around four months after the service was launched in late March.
 Purchasing will not be available from Thursday, and refunds and payment cancellations for undelivered goods will start on Aug.
 12. It will completely close down on Aug.
 22, according to a notice on Monday.

 The retailer claimed that it will focus on stabilizing operations for its book and domestic shopping services in the announcement.